Skip to main content

 Webhook Tools

 Webhook tools call external HTTP endpoints, allowing your persona to integrate with any API.
-This is the key to unlocking advanced agentic capabilities, enabling your persona to interact with the outside world and perform complex actions.
+This enables your persona to interact with external systems and perform actions.
 Common use cases:

 • Checking order or shipment status